Alcoholism by Country Statistics

 Scots are drinking more spirits than ever before.

-What are the warning signs of alcoholism?
+What are the warning signs of problem drinking?

 You may think that your usually casual drinking is okay, but sooner or later, you may find yourself in a point of desperation when you notice the following signs;